phalcon-orphanage/docs/en/events.md

     }
 }
 ```
+Execute the code before the router so we can determine if the user is logged in or not.
+If not, forward them to the login page.

 ## Models
 Similar to Controllers, Models also act as listeners already registered in the events manager.
 As a result, you only need to create a method with the same name as a registered event and it will be fired.